Māori Grammar

 Family relationships - mother - mama, whaea

-He rite a Kauri ki tōku māmā.
+He rite a Niko ki tōku māmā.

-Kauri is just like my mother.
+Niko is just like my mother.

 He ātaahua te ingoa o whaea.
 E hia tana pakeke?